farvardin/binaural-synth/README.md

 You can change the base frequency (called carrier frequency), and the beat frequency.
 The beat frequency will split accross the beat frequency value (if your carrier frequency is 100 Hz, and beat frequency is 6 Hz, the carrier frequency will be 97 Hz on the left and 103 Hz on the right panning.

-In addition to the classic, "traditional" Sine wave, you can also add, by increasing their volume:
+In addition to the classic, "traditional" Sine wave, you can also add, by increasing their main volume:

  * a Sine wave sub bass, which follows the main Sine frequency, one octave lower
  * a FM generator, driven by a few parameters (including the modulation frequency, mod depth, and FM wave).